 For PowerMTA, the process is similar; a small addition to your config starts an upload process that streams events up to your specific SparkPost account, via the SparkPost Ingest API.
 Starting from version 5.0 release 4, PowerMTA has its own engagement tracking, enabling events for opens and clicks as well as email delivery, bounces and so on.
 This gives you active Health Score, Engagement Recency Cohorts, and Engagement reports just through configuration – no coding required!

 The SparkPost account you use should be new and unused for other traffic, to keep things straightforward.
 You don’t need to set up Sending Domains, Bounce Domains, Tracking Domains or any other usual sender configuration of your SparkPost account – after all, you’re already sending the messages via your existing MTAs.

 One thing we’ll need from our SparkPost account is an API key.
 This needs one (and only one) permission, known as “Incoming Events: Write”.
 If you don’t see this permission on your account, contact SparkPost to have it enabled.
 Keep that key-value safe (see security notes here) – we’ll use it to set up our on-premises connector.

 You get Signals, you get Signals, and you get Signals!

 You can invite more users into your SparkPost account so that many people within your organization can benefit from their own view of SparkPost Signals and analytics reporting.
 OK, that’s the basic steps needed to get your account ready for SparkPost Signals usage with on-premises solutions.
-The next part will dive into the details of setting up PowerMTA for SparkPost Signals. ~ Steve
+Part 2 dives into the details of setting up PowerMTA for SparkPost Signals.